usefulio/forms/README.md

 ## What is Forms?
 Easy to use fully reactive forms.
 It was built ground-up aiming to eliminate the boilerplate of building forms in our applications (without creating more boilerplate).

-Forms package is fully reactive, fully agnostic of and independent from how information is presented, including how validation errors are displayed and transparent to any use of CSS.
+`Forms` package is fully reactive, fully agnostic of and independent from how information is presented, including how validation errors are displayed and to any use of CSS.

-There are two things that Forms package does well:
+There are two things that `Forms` package does well:

 * seamless and fully reactive interface for capturing and retrieving form data and form manipulation events
 * flexible and easy to configure data validation